DirkPersky/typo3-dp_cookieconsent/Documentation/Developer/Iframe.rst

         frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreenn >
     </iframe>

-With the :guilabel:`class="dp--iframe"` the iFrame is hidden by default and would be shown after accepting of the cookie.
+With the :guilabel:`class="dp--iframe"` the iframe is hidden by default and would be shown after accepting of the cookie.

 iframe overlay
 ^^^^^^^^^^^^^^